web-platform-tests/wpt/docs/writing-tests/testharness-tutorial.md

     python ./wpt run firefox fetch/api/basic/set-cookie.html

 We expect this test to pass, so if it does, we're ready to submit it.
-If we were testing a web platform feature that Firefox didn't support, we would expect the test to fail instead.
+If we were testing a web-platform feature that Firefox didn't support, we would expect the test to fail instead.

 There are a few problems to look out for in addition to passing/failing status.
-The report will describe fewer tests than we expect if the isn't run at all.
+The report will describe fewer tests than we expect if the test isn't run at all.
 That's usually a sign of a formatting mistake, so you'll want to make sure you've used the right file names and metadata.
 Separately, the web browser might crash.
 That's often a sign of a browser bug, so you should consider reporting it to the browser's maintainers!